SonalPinto/kronos/README.md

 # Status

 - The `kronos_core` is feature complete and RISC-V compliant.
-- Make the project yosys/nextpnr-ice40 friendly.
-- Kronos: Zero Degree, `KRZ`, a Kronos-powered SoC is ready (pending features needed for the Arduboy project).
+- Kronos: Zero Degree, `KRZ`, a Kronos-powered SoC is ready.
+- **Todo**:
+  * Make the project yosys/nextpnr-ice40 friendly.
-- Todo: rigorous verification of the core (riscv-torture, riscv-formal, etc).
+  * Rigorous verification of the core (riscv-torture, riscv-formal, etc).
 - **Goal**: Run Arduboy on the iCEBreaker.
 Custom loader to boot any game from a library on the onboard flash.
 Interface: 1 oled, 6 buttons and a piezo speaker.